 Our graduate programs emphasize both breadth and depth and are characterized by close working relationships between students and faculty.
 Our graduate students have gone on to prominent careers in teaching, the museum world, commercial galleries, and art law.
 With faculty who are leading authorities in their respective fields, the department prides itself on the very high quality of the student experience at all levels.

 The Department of the History of Art and Architecture (HA&A) is home to a rich variety of faculty research interests in the history, theory and criticism of visual and material culture from antiquity to the present day.
-HA&A is especially well-known for its focus on the art and architecture of the Pacific Rim, the Americas, and East Asia in particular, as well as the Mediterranean world.
-In addition to these regional foci, the department currently has faculty research clusters in urbanism and architecture; museum, curatorial, and exhibition studies; and modern and contemporary art.
+HA&A is especially well-known for its focus on the art and architecture of the Pacific Rim—the Americas and East Asia in particular—as well as the Mediterranean world.
+In addition to these regional foci, the department currently has faculty research clusters in urbanism and architecture; modern and contemporary art; and museum, curatorial, and exhibition studies.

 Graduate Degrees Offered